wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ## He Was a Mirror, Not a Destination

-I recently fell in love.
-But it’s over.
-And I think that’s a good thing.

-Not because it didn’t matter.
-But because it woke me up.
+When I met him, I didn’t know what it meant.
+Now I understand: it wasn’t coincidence.
+It was synchronicity.

 ---